Springs-DSA/neighborgoods-rs/README.md

 Phase 4: Nonprofit establishment and governance structure Phase 5: Ratings, reviews, and enhanced trust mechanisms

-# Glossery
+# Glossary
 Lending - A User posting to make an item available for others to use temporarily.
 (Core Action) Offering - A User posting to make an item available for others to keep, or to volunteer their skills or time.
-(Core Action) Requesting - A User posting to ask for other Users to fill a need not availible in the Listings.
+(Core Action) Requesting - A User posting to ask for other Users to fill a need not available in the Listings.
 (Core Action) Borrowing - A User posting a ticket to someone else's item temporarily.
 (Core Action) Accepting - A User posting a ticket to remove an Offered item (giving them ownership), or to use another User's skills or time (Core Action)
 Planning - Creating an Event with multiple Request or Borrow Tickets tied to the same location, date and time.
 (Core Action)